Understanding fashion labels: 10 ethical fashion certifications you need to know

 The Global Organic Textile Standard (GOTS) is exactly as it sounds; it sets the standard for textiles made from organic fibres.
 GOTS certified products adhere to strict environmental and social criteria, and must contain a minimum of 70% organic fibres.

-The STANDARD 100 by OEKO-TEX is a third-party textile certification that tests at all levels of processing against a strict criteria.
-Finished or raw yarns, woven and knitted fabrics, accessories including buttons and zips, and garments of all types are examples of the materials that can be tested and Standard 100 Certified.
+The STANDARD 100 by OEKO-TEX is a third-party textile certification that tests textile components for harmful substances, and ultimately ensures that these textiles and components are completely safe for human use.
+Finished or raw yarns, woven and knitted fabrics, accessories including buttons and zips, and garments of all types are examples of the materials that can be tested and STANDARD 100 Certified.
+The strict criteria is globally standardised, is updated at least once a year and, if necessary, is built upon with any relevant scientific findings or statutory requirements.

 Worldwide Responsible Accredited Production (WRAP) is the largest independent facility certification program in the world focused on apparel, footwear, and sewn products.
 They’re in the business of certifying factories, not brands, so you might not see this certification on swing tags, but rather a supplier’s website.
 WRAP certifies each factory based on its compliance with their 12 core principles.
 These principles are based on generally accepted international workplace standard local laws and workplace regulations.

-So, there you have it—10 ethical fashion certifications to help you fight the evils of greenwashing and shop confidently.
+So, there you have it—10 ethical fashion certifications to help you fight off the evils of greenwashing so you can make more informed, more ethical purchases.

 A quick disclaimer: